johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 In my experience, I have never done Level 4 and rarely do Level 3 unless in an ideation stage.
 Changes in a code base, mean without automation, your diagrams at Level 3 and 4 can become quickly out of sync and provide little value compared to Level 1 and 2.

 This does not mean it would not be valuable to have these for your teams.
-If this is the case I would recommend looking at specific language libraries that can generate Level 3 and 4 diagrams from your code.
+If this is the case I would recommend looking at specific language libraries that can generate Level 3 and 4 diagrams from your code or make updating the diagrams a part of your development lifecycle.

 ### What is Structurizr?